Reduced claims support calls by 10% with a self‑service dashboard

 Impact:

-• 10% fewer support calls
+• 10% reduction in claims‑related support calls

-• 100,000+ customers now use the self-service features
+• 100,000+ customers now actively use self‑service claims features

 Prototype walkthrough of claims dashboard.